mjad218/mentor-graphics/README.md

 for the weather data API, use this website to get a key [weather api](https://www.worldweatheronline.com/developer/)

-Finally, you need to create a .env file and add the needed keys.
+Finally, you need to create a .env file and add the keys.

 ## Front End
 I am gonna use Angular for the front end